-The State provided OSUMT with approximately \$18,338,000 and \$16,203,000 in funds during the years ended June 30, 2017 and 2016, respectively, related to the UPL and graduate education programs.
+The State provided the Authority with approximately \$12,581,000 and \$18,338,000 in funds during the years ended June 30, 2018 and 2017, respectively, related to the UPL and graduate education programs.
 These state-operated programs include direct allocation of funds to the Authority in addition to statewide fund allocations.